-Credit: Year One - 3.0 elective, 1.0 English 11

-Fees: Year One - \$85

-Year Two - \$85
+Credit: Year One - 3.0 elective, 1.0 English 11 Year Two - 4.0 elective Fees: Year One - \$85 Year Two - \$85

 Twenty-first century automobiles carry more computers than the Apollo missions to the moon.
 In this ASE/NATEF-certified program you'll learn to diagnose, adjust, repair and replace the mechanical and electrical parts of the sophisticated machinery that is today's late-model car.
 Using state-of-the-art equipment such as scan tools, you'll learn to overhaul engines, service transmissions, fix electrical systems, repair brakes and suspensions, and more.